-ARE YOU INTERESTED FOR EXCHANGE MOBILITY AT THE UNIVERSITY OF SARAJEVO?
+ARE YOU INTERESTED FOR AN EXCHANGE TO UNIVERSITY OF SARAJEVO?

 HOW TO APPLY?

-Whether you are applying through program that is funded from European or some other international institution, or coming on your own expenses, you must be officially nominated by your home institution.
-Nomination is a process done through mostly email communication from your home coordinator who confirms that the student was selected by your institution to carry out a study period at UNSA.
-Your home university needs to send us candidates data (name, surname, study field, study cycle, email, and preferably learning agreement) by given deadlines.
-Applications received without the correspondent nomination will not be considered.
+Whether you are applying through program that is funded from European Union or some other international institution, or coming on your own expenses, you must be officially nominated by your home institution.
+Nomination is an activity done through email communication from your home coordinator who confirms that the student was selected by his/her home institution to carry out a study period at UNSA.
+You home university needs to send us candidate’s data (name, surname, study field, study cycle, email, and preferably learning agreement) by given deadlines.
+Your documents will be forwarded to the faculty coordinators for evaluation.
+Applications received prior the correspondent nomination will not be considered!

 Applying through mobility programs such as Erasmus+, students can apply for the period of 1-2 semesters.
 Duration is usually determined in the mobility program public call.